Deepti1206/House_Price_Prediction_Project/README.md

 4. **Prediction and Model Comparison:** Compared model performances using metrics like MSE, MAE, and RMSE.

 ## Data Cleaning
-We handled missing values and imputed data accordingly.
-Columns with more than 40% missing data were dropped.
-Numerical values were replaced with medians, and categorical values were replaced with modes.
+Missing values were handles in two ways, first, by **dropping** the variables having more than 40% missing data and, second by **imputing** the missing data with the measures like mean, median or mode.
+There were 19 variables having missing values, out of which 5 columns that have more than 40% missing values were dropped.
+The other variables were imputed.
+The variables that had skewness in their distribution were imputed with median.
+The categorical variables were imputed with mode.
+There were some variables whose values were associated with other variables and who had only two categories that were highly skewed.
+Such variables were dropped.

+[`Missing Values`]

 ## Feature Engineering
+Feature engineering is done to improve the data quality and model performance.
+Variables were assessed differently depending on their data type.
+Following steps were performed for feature engineering:
+- It was observed that the variable **YrSold** has no effect on Sales Price and hence it was dropped.
-We categorized and engineered features based on their types, including year of construction, basement, garage, exterior, construction, appliance, miscellaneous, and sale price.
-We assigned ordinal values to certain categorical variables to reduce dimensionality.
+- Ordinal values were assinged to certain categorical variables to reduce dimensionality.

 ## Training Model

-We employed multiple linear regression, ridge regression, lasso regression, and random forest regression models.
-Model parameters were tuned using cross-validation.
+Before training model, it is important to check the linearity assumption by plotting a histogram of our target variable sale price.
+The left graph given below is the distribution of the **Sales Price** and we can see that the sale price distribution is rightly skewed which means that the assumption of linearity may not be true here.
+In order to mitigate this, I took the natural log of the sale price and check the distribution.
+On the right it be can seen that the log distribution looks normally distributed, hence I shall be training this model using the Log of the target variable.

+[`Sales_Price_Distribution`]

+I employed Multiple Linear Regression (with Cross Validation), Ridge Linear Regression (with Cross Validation), Lasso Linear Regression (with Cross Validation), and Random Forest regression models.

+1. Multiple Linear Regression (with Cross Validation)

+In multiple linear regression, the output of the data is interpreted using the diagnostics plot:
+-Residual v/s fitted graph doesn't show any pattern in the graph, which means that there is no non-linear relationship between the predictor and outcome variables
+- Normal Q-Q:The residuals are normally distributed.
+The points forming but there are few outliers at the lower side
+- Scale-Location: This graphs checks the assumption of homoscedasticity and as seen the residuals are scattered randomly which satisfies assumption
+- Residual vs Leverage: This graphs help us to identify the influential outliers that might affect the analysis and here outside Cook's distance (red dotted) we find two outliers.

+[`Summary`]

+2. Ridge Linear Regression (with Cross Validation)

+In Ridge linear regression, it penalize using Lamda on the co-efficient, if lamda is increasing, the co-efficients tends towards zero.
+We find the best lamda, which gives us the important variables for our model.
+So here, the best lamda is 0.25 and it provides the top 30 important variables as Condition2PosN, Condition2PosA, FunctionalSev, FunctionalMaj2, RoofMatWdshngl, ExtFirstBrkComm and so on.

+[`Important_Variables_Plot`]

+3. Lasso Linear Regression (with Cross Validation)

+In lasso regression, the lamda shrinks coefficient completely to zero and removes the unnecessary predictors.
+So here, the best lamda is very small 0.05 and it provides the top 30 important variables as .
+The topmost variables are OverallQual, GarageCars, KitchenQual, MSZoningRM and BsmtQual

+[`Important_Variable_Plot2`]

+4. Random Forest regression

+In random forest, Mean of squared residuals: 0.01841201 means the prediction error.
+88.45% variance is explained by the variables.
+In the first plot, the higher the increase in MSE, the important is the variable. we see that GrLivArea, Neighborhood, TotalBsmiSF and so on are most important.
+In second, node purity is depended on the Gini Index and here the important variables are Overall Qual, Neighborhood, GrLivArea etc.

 ## Prediction and Model Comparison
 We applied the trained models to the test dataset and evaluated their performance using RMSE.
-Lasso regression yielded the lowest RMSE, making it our choice for predicting house prices.
+The model who has the lowest RMSE is the best from the other in predicting the target variable.
+In this terms, Lasso regression yielded the lowest RMSE, making it the best choice for predicting house prices.

 ## Conclusion
-Based on our analysis, Lasso Regression is the preferred model for predicting house prices.
-The topmost variables affecting price include OverallQual, GarageCars, KitchenQual, MSZoningRM, and BsmtQual.
+As per the analysis on the test data, it is seen that Root Mean Square error of Lasso regression is lowest and hence we select the **Lasso Regression** the best fit for our prediction of sale price.The topmost variables are **OverallQual, GarageCars, KitchenQual, MSZoningRM and BsmtQual.**

-## References
+## REFERENCES

 - Kaggle House Price Prediction Competition: [Link](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview)
 - James, G., Witten, D., Hastie, T., & Tibshirani, R. (2013).
 "An Introduction to Statistical Learning: With Applications in R."
 - R Documentation: [Link](https://www.rdocumentation.org/)